 Modern software is built from many open source packages assembled with new code.
 Knowing which free and open source code package is in use matters because:

-- knowing the license of third-party code is required before using it, and
+You’re required to know the license of third-party code before using it, and

 ScanPipe is a developer-friendly framework and application that helps software analysts and engineers build and manage real-life software composition analysis projects as scripted pipelines.